Someday Soon (Ian Tyson song): Background

 In 1968, Judy Collins recorded "Someday Soon" for her album Who Knows Where the Time Goes.

 Although Collins had frequently crossed paths with Ian and Sylvia - (Judy Collins quote:) "We used to hang out together.
 I had heard all of their songs"- it was Collins' swain Stephen Stills who suggested she record "Someday Soon".
 According to the song's composer Ian Tyson(Ian Tyson quote:)"Stephen Stills was living with Judy Collins and he told her: 'You've got to record this song.'
 She didn't want to record it but he pushed her to and that recording was magical."
 Collins herself recalls responding positively to Stills' recommendation: (Judy Collins quote:) "One evening as Stephen and I were driving back [to Los Angeles] from Malibu we started talking about the [in progress sessions for] Who Knows Where the Time Goes.
 'I think we need one more song,' Stephen said: 'What about 'Someday Soon'?
-The song was perfect for me, a Colorado girl at heart" - referencing the song's locale - "I remembered all the lyrics and we hit the freeway singing in harmony...The next day we recorded 'Someday Soon'" in a session which featured Stills on acoustic guitar, Buddy Emmons on pedal steel guitar and James Burton on Telecaster.
+The song was perfect for me, a Colorado girl at heart" - referencing the song's locale - "I remembered all the lyrics and we hit the freeway singing in harmony...The next day we recorded 'Someday Soon'" in a session which featured Stills on acoustic guitar, Buddy Emmons on pedal steel guitar and James Burton on a Telecaster electric guitar.